 Parameter Table 2 Parameter Description 1 2 3 4 5 Used by controller for XYZ calculations.
-For robot axes only: Reading of resolver 1 at horizontal reference position.
-Reading of resolver 2 at horizontal reference position.
-Reading of resolver 3 at horizontal reference position.
-Reading of resolver 4 at horizontal reference position.
-Reading of resolver 5 at horizontal reference position.
-These parameters define the resolver offset from the home position to a position in which all axes are aligned and in the horizontal position, including a horizontal gripper plane.
+For robot axes only: Reading of encoder 1 at horizontal reference position.
+Reading of encoder 2 at horizontal reference position.
+Reading of encoder 3 at horizontal reference position.
+Reading of encoder 4 at horizontal reference position.
+Reading of encoder 5 at horizontal reference position.
+These parameters define the encoder offset from the home position to a position in which all axes are aligned and in the horizontal position, including a horizontal gripper plane.
 13 Slow Homing: Slows motion during home switch homing.
 This parameter slows the final search for the switch.
-If PAR 13=0: Default value If PAR 13=1: Twice as slow If PAR 13=3: Three times as slow 14 Servo On Switch Defines the controller input to which a remote Servo On switch is connected.
-PAR 16 may have a value of 1-16.
-If PAR 16=0: switch not installed; not defined.
-15 Run/Hold Program Switch.
-Defines the controller input to which a remoteRun/Hold switch is connected.
+If PAR 13=0: Default value If PAR 13=1: Twice as slow If PAR 13=3: Three times as slow 15 Run/Hold program execution.
+Defines the controller input to which the Run/Hold switch on the user (auxiliary) control box is connected.
 PAR 15 may have a value of 1-16.
 If PAR 15=0: switch not installed; not defined.
 PAR 199 defines rate of axis deceleration at switch to Hold.
-16 Start Program Switch.
-Defines the controller input to which a remote Start program switch is connected.
+16 Start program.
+Defines the controller input to which the START program button on the user (auxiliary) control box is connected.
 PAR 16 may have a value of 1-16.
-If PAR 16=0: switch not installed; not defined.
+If PAR 16=0: button not installed; not defined.
 18 Controller ID .
 Identifies the production model of the controller in which the software is operating.
 Factory set; not for user manipulation.
 19 Determines whether PRIVILEGE mode is active or not.
 If PAR 19=0: Controller is always in PRIVILEGE mode; no parameter protection.
 If PAR 19=1: PRIVILEGE mode must be activated by means of password-protected PRIV command.
+20 Servo Cycle Time (Controller Clock Tick).
+Defines the servo control cycle time.
+Range: 30-200 tenths of a millesecond.
+For example: If PAR 20=100: a cycle is executed every 10ms.
+If PAR 20=60: a cycle is executed every 6ms.
+20+axis Proportional feedback constants, $K_p$ , per axis.
 33 34 35 36 37 Used by controller for XYZ calculations.
-For robot axes only: Number of resolver counts for +90° of axis 1.
-Number of resolver counts for +90° of axis 2.
-Number of resolver counts for +90° of axis 3.
-Number of resolver counts for +90° of axis 4.
-Number of resolver counts for +90° of axis 5.
-73 Gripper Resolver Range.
-Number of resolver counts required to close gripper from fully open position.
-Valid only for a gripper with resolver feedback.
-If PAR 73=0, there is no resolver on the gripper.
-74 Gripper Resolver Count at closed position.
-Valid only for a gripper with resolver feedback.
-75 DAC Value applied to gripper motor when closing and opening gripper.
+For robot axes only: Number of encoder counts for +90° of axis 1.
+Number of encoder counts for +90° of axis 2.
+Number of encoder counts for +90° of axis 3.
+Number of encoder counts for +90° of axis 4.
+Number of encoder counts for +90° of axis 5.
+40+axis Differential feedback constants, $K{\nu}$ , per axis.